rovinski/rovinski.github.io/applicants/extern_phd_guide.md

 Here are important items to verify when filling out your application in the online portal:

-* Under Program Information, select "Doctorate in Electrical Engineering".
+* Under Program Information, select "Doctorate in Electrical and Computer Engineering".
 * Under "faculty member(s) you wish to collaborate with", include my name (you can include other faculty you are interested in as well)
 * The GRE exam is optional, so you need not take it if you haven't already.